 While the quantity may be overrated, the type of food you eat is still important.
 On my earliest long hikes I suffered intense cravings for milkshakes, and hot chips with lots of salt.
 This led to over indulging after the walk, which didn't work out too well.

-At first I thought it was just hunger, but then I wondered if the craving was an expression of my body's need for things lacking in my hiking diet - in this case fat, salt, and dairy.
+I wondered if the craving was not hunger, but rather an expression of my body's need for things lacking in my hiking diet - in this case fat, salt, and dairy.
 I replaced dried fruit with cashew nuts (fat and salt) and added powdered milk to my hiking breakfast.
 Since then those cravings have diminished.
-In this case I think my craving was revealing a need - or maybe just a desire - for more appropriate food, rather than just more food.
+This confirmed, at least for me, that my need was for more appropriate food, rather than just more food.

 On some of my winter hikes I've walked for days at a time without seeing another human.
 Rather than feeling lonely, I've found it to be just relaxing and therapeutic for the soul.